ezequieldlrosa/isles22/README.md

 A Jupyter notebook is provided to get started with ISLES'22.
 The notebook will guide you through the data loading process and performance evaluation of a simple segmentation approach.

 ## Citation
-Please cite our [preprint](https://arxiv.org/abs/2206.06694) when using ISLES'22 dataset:
+Please cite the following [manuscript](https://www.nature.com/articles/s41597-022-01875-5) when using ISLES'22 dataset:

-Petzsche, M. R. H., de la Rosa, E., Hanning, U., Wiest, R., Pinilla, W. E. V., Reyes, M., ... & Kirschke, J. S. (2022).
-ISLES 2022: A multi-center magnetic resonance imaging stroke lesion segmentation dataset. arXiv preprint arXiv:2206.06694.
+Hernandez Petzsche, M. R., de la Rosa, E., Hanning, U., Wiest, R., Valenzuela, W., Reyes, M., ... & Kirschke, J. S. (2022).
+ISLES 2022: A multi-center magnetic resonance imaging stroke lesion segmentation dataset.
+Scientific data, 9(1), 762.